azizCan10/ActOfGod_API_Frontend/README.md

 * Clone the repository: `git clone https://github.com/azizCan10/ActOfGod_API_Frontend.git`
 * Navigate to the project directory
-* Build the project: npm install
+* Install dependencies: `npm install`
-* Run the project: npm start
+* Start the application: `npm start`

--> The application will be available at http://localhost:3000.
+-> The application will be available at http://localhost:3000